 Weather-stripping: A material or device used to seal the openings, gaps, or cracks of venting window and door units to prevent water and air infiltration.

-Weld: A term used for a type of corner construction, used with vinyl and other types of windows and doors, in which a small amount of material at the two pieces are melted or softened, then pushed together to form a single piece.
-This also is referred to commonly as a fusion-weld.
+Weld: A term used for a type of corner construction, used with vinyl and other types of windows and doors, in which a small amount of material of the two pieces are melted or softened, then pushed together to form a single piece.
+This is also referred to as a fusion-weld.

-Wild and urban interface: An area where buildings are bounded by wild or natural areas, which are a particular concern in regions where wild fires are a concern.
+Wild and urban interface: An area where buildings are bounded by wild or natural areas, which are a particular concern in regions where wild fires are an issue.
 Some fire and code officials are looking at the establishment of fire-resistance requirements for exterior building products in these “interface” areas.